 More Cocktail Recipes You’ll Love

-Let us know if you make this cocktail by leaving review and comment below!
+Let us know if you make this cocktail by leaving a review and comment below!
 We’d love to know your thoughts!

 - 1 ounce Cognac